-Infrastructure is lightweight and simple to install for Linux or Windows.
-The agent requires no additional configuration, so monitoring every host in your system is easy.
-Docker instrumentation is automatic, while a simple import for Amazon EC2 tags lets you track your hosts by region, instance size, and more.
+The default installation process for the agent uses a package manager and requires no additional configuration, it is lightweight and simple to install for Linux or Windows.
+Monitoring every host in your system is easy: Docker instrumentation is automatic, and a simple import for Amazon EC2 tags lets you track your hosts by region, instance size, and more.

-Installing New Relic Infrastructure requires only three steps:
+The default New Relic Infrastructure install requires only three steps:

 - Create a config file with your license key.